 Currently, Moishe House maintains 75 houses in 17 countries involving more than 5,200 young Jews in year-round programs such as Shabbat dinners, Jewish holiday celebrations, sporting events, book clubs, social events and community service.

 “International demand for Moishe House is expanding and we are committed to saying ‘yes’ to the growing network of incredible global community builders,” said David Cygielman, Founder and CEO of Moishe House.
 “We want to support groups of young and dynamic leaders in places that are well positioned for a Moishe House, but who may lack the initial local financial resources to get it off the ground.
 Through the Global Community Fund, we hope to open many more international houses in 2015.”

 Photo purpose loan above: Moishe House Prague residents celebrated the “Festival of Lights” in style.

 Moishe House, a pluralistic international organization, provides meaningful Jewish experiences to young adults in their 20s.
 Our innovative model trains, supports and sponsors young Jewish leaders as they create vibrant home-based communities for themselves and their peers.
 We place resources directly in the hands of passionate and energized 20-somethings across the globe, to connect their peers to Jewish community on their terms.

-Founded in 2006, Moishe House was born out of the innovative low interest unsecured loan notion that young Jewish involvement should be driven from the ground up.
+Founded in 2006, Moishe House was born out of the innovative notion that young Jewish involvement should be driven from the ground up.
 What originally began as four friends hosting a Shabbat dinner for their peers in Oakland, CA has now grown into the largest organization of its kind, with 75 houses in 17 countries.
-Moishe House’s rapid and successful growth is due to the 20-something leaders who are reinventing young adult Jewish engagement through more than 5,200 unique programs and 88,000 in total secured bad credit personal loan attendance annually.
+Moishe House’s rapid and successful growth is due to the 20-something leaders who are reinventing young adult Jewish engagement through more than 5,200 unique programs short term loans for students uk and 88,000 in bad credit unsecured loan total attendance annually.